Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 * Create a new workflow from the context menu of an existing file.
 * Starting from the **Workflows** tab, tap the **+** button, and then select a workflow.

+## Multiple Selection

+You can select multiple files within the Mobile Workspace.
+Multiple Selection allows you to perform actions on multiple items.
+You can select up to 25 files in a page.
+The **Start Workflow** option will only work for files.
+The available actions will differ depending on your starting point.
+To begin Multiple Selecting, long press on any file.

+The following actions are available:

+* Add to Favorites
+* Start Workflow
+* Move
+* Make available offline
+* Move to Trash